mshibanami/redirect-web/docs/redirect-rule.md

 ## URL Pattern

-There are 3 options you can specify one or more URL patterns:
+There are 3 options you can specify one or more URL patterns.
+Redirect From, Excluded URL Patterns and Capture Group Processing.
+And to specify URL patterns, you can use 2 pattern types: **Regular Expression** and **Wildcard**.

-- **Redirect From**: To specify the target URLs.
-- **Excluded URL Patterns**: To specify the URLs that aren't redirected.
-- **Capture Group Processing**: To specify the target string appearing in a captured group during the Replace Occurrences process.

-To specify URL patterns, you can use 2 pattern types: Regular Expression and Wildcard.

 ### Regular Expression